-Unlike the kernel personality array, the XML document stream is shared among all queries within a thread block, which makes it a good candidate for storing in shared memory.
-However, the XML event stream is cannot fit in the size-limited shared memory.
+Unlike the kernel personality XML document stream is shared among all queries within a thread block, which makes it a good candidate for storing in shared memory.
+However XML event stream is too big to be stored into shared memory, which has very limited size.
 It is hence placed in global memory and is read by all threads throughout execution.
 We optimize accesses by reading the XML event stream into shared memory in small pieces, looping over the document in a strided manner.